rmrastro/docs/README.md

 ```

 You can then treat the docs/proposals/KeckWP_2018 directory as you would
+any other git repository.  **Be sure to pull/push often to make sure
+that you're in sync with anyone making edits directly via the Overleaf
+browser interface.**

-any other git repository.
-The status of the main repository should also
+The status of the main repository should also track changes in the
-track changes in the submodule.
-I'll update this with details of any
+submodule.
+I'll update this with details of any complications I run
-complications I run into.
+into.

 ### Updating all submodules